 Plastics all have a particular density.
-Not all plastics float on water.
+But not all plastics float on water.
 If the density of the material is greater than water it will sink.
 If it is less dense it will float.
 We have all read about the amount of plastic waste floating on and the earth’s oceans.
 The Great Pacific Garbage Patch in the north central Pacific Ocean is the largest accumulation in the world.
 So it must be made of plastics that float on water.
 Sadly, not one square mile of surface ocean is free from plastic waste.

 Plastics That Float

 There are three plastics that float on water.
 And all have a density of less than than that of water.
 These are HDPE, LDPE, and PP. See the chart below.
 Since plastics can vary in density when they are manufactured there is a range of values indicated for each plastic.